 - 2.4.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.4.a.
-At a minimum, the program director must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
+Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time as specified below for administration of the program.
+This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
+(Core) - 2.4.b.
+Programs with up to seven approved resident positions must be provided with a minimum of 20 percent time.
+Programs with seven or more approved resident positions must be provided with a minimum of 20 percent time plus an additional two percent time for each approved position.
 (Core)